brirock35/Impediments-to-Understanding-Seagrasses-Response-to-Global-Change/README.md

 Julian_Day <- y$julian
 Year <- y$year
 ```
-Finally, we plot the point records across time based off of the year and Julian day of year assigned to that point record, and save the resulting plot as a PNG.
+Lastly, we plot the point records across time based off of the year and Julian day of year assigned to that point record, and save the resulting plot as a PNG.
 ```
 p <- ggplot() +
   geom_point(data=y, aes(Julian_Day, Year, color=year), size=1) +